samytichadou/FontSelector_blender_addon/resources/project.md

 ### Version 3

 #### V3 TO DO
-- [ ] Load family : Remove font type if not available (no regular) with modifier key ?
 - [ ] Load family : Store relink infos if needed (regular only)
 - [ ] Load family : Apply to all selected objects
 - [ ] Remove or not blender bold ital... slots if font change (mode, bool in prefs ?)